okse-3/okse/README.md

 [![Build Status](https://travis-ci.org/okse-2/okse.svg?branch=master)](https://travis-ci.org/okse-2/okse)
 [![Coverage Status](https://coveralls.io/repos/github/okse-2/okse/badge.svg?branch=master)](https://coveralls.io/github/okse-2/okse?branch=master)

-This software has been developed for [FFI](http://www.ffi.no/) by two separate teams as Bachelor's degree projects at [NTNU](https://www.ntnu.edu/), first during the spring of 2015 and then during the spring of 2016.
+This software has been developed for [FFI](http://www.ffi.no/) by three separate teams as Bachelor's degree projects at [NTNU](https://www.ntnu.edu/), first during the spring of 2015, then during the spring of 2016 and finally during the spring of 2018.
 For specific credits, see the AUTHORS file at the base of the project.

 OKSE is a polyglot topic-based publish-subscribe message broker written in